-The first symbol you will notice in the sanctuary is an Advent wreath, made by a member of SsAM.
-It consists of a circle of evergreen branches (symbolizing eternal life) and four candles, each representing the light of God coming into the world.
+The Advent Wreath, made by a member of SsAM, consists of a circle of evergreen branches (symbolizing eternal life) and four candles, representing the light of God coming into the world.
 The fifth candle is white and is called the Christ Candle.
 There is no one prescribed color for the candles, although several traditions exist.
 Some of you may remember the use of purple during Advent, representing a penitential theme for the season.
 In more recent years, however, blue is being used, reflecting the sense of hope and anticipation.

 Compiled and written by D-L Casson.